AlexSartori/alexsartori.github.io/_posts/2021-04-06-microbiology-findings-1.md

 <div class='text-center'>{{ html_video_pre_url }}/assets/posts/mbio-rotifero-2.mp4{{ html_video_post_url }}</div>

-One other video I think is simply amazing is this one where I captured a ...thing? dividing in two.
+One other video I think is simply amazing is this one where I captured a *...thing?* dividing in two (which I'm being told is technically called binary scission).
 The first I found was by chance, and by the time I understood what was happening it was already over and I did not record anything.
-To find another and be able to record, I literally spent the whole evening, but at the end I was so satisfied.
+To find another one and be able to record, I literally spent the whole evening, but at the end I was so satisfied.
 This video is sped up 25 times, as the original one lasted almost 15 minutes.

 <div class='text-center'>{{ html_video_pre_url }}/assets/posts/mbio-division.mp4{{ html_video_post_url }}</div>

-Notice also how colorful is the light shed by that **diatom** on the top right.
+Notice also how colorful that long **diatom** (on the top right) appears under this light.
 And speaking of algae, look at how cool **spirogyras** are!
 Those spirals are actually their chloroplasts, the organelles that perform photosynthesis.

 ![Spirogyra algae](/assets/posts/mbio-spirogyra.jpg){:.img-big}